michaelshabalov/DevOps_Basics/Git/Creating_GitHub_Repository.md

 Congratulations, your repository is successfully created!
 It will look like the below screenshot:
 ![GitHub-Tutorial - how to use GitHub](https://d1jnx9ba8s6j9r.cloudfront.net/blog/wp-content/uploads/2017/11/GitHub-Tutorial-how-to-use-GitHub-Edureka.png)

 So now my central repository has been sucessfully created!
 Once this is done, you are ready to commit, pull, push and perform all the other operations.
-Now let’s move forward and understand branching in GitHub.